Energy in Ireland: Coal

 Coal remains an important solid fuel that is still used in home heating by a certain portion of households.
 In order to improve air quality, certain areas are banned from burning so-called 'smoky coal.'
 The regulations and policy relating to smoky fuel are dealt with by the Minister for the Environment, Climate and Communications.

 Ireland has a single coal-fired power plant at Moneypoint, Co.
 Clare which is operated by ESB Power Generation.
-At 915MW output, it is one of Ireland's largest power stations.
+At 915MW output, it is Ireland's largest power station.
 The station was originally built in the 1980s as part of a fuel diversity strategy and was significantly refurbished during the 2000s to make it fit for purpose in terms of environmental regulations and standards.
-Moneypoint is considered to have a useful life until at least 2025.
+Moneypoint is considered to have a useful life until at least 2025 but ESB Power Generation has indicated that it intends to close Moneypoint and convert it to a green energy hub.

-The import of coal from 1990 to 2019 is shown on the graph.
-Figures are in thousand tonnes of oil equivalent.
+Coal fired power stations will cease by 2025.